bitbldr/sprocket/README.md

 WebSocket to facilitate sending browser events and receiving view update diffs.
 These updates are patched into a client-side in-memory representation of the DOM and efficiently rendered to the browser DOM.
-Declarative views are built using functional components that accept props and re-render each time those props change.
+Declarative views are built using functional components that accept props and re-render when state changes.
 Contextual hooks are used to manage state and effects, e.g.
 `state`, `reducer` and `effect`.

 Typed component interfaces snap together and are used to create higher-level views.
 Data flow is